billtraill/trmnl-display/README.md

 # TRMNL Display

+This is a modified version of the BYOD code on raspberry PI for e-Paper display.

 TRMNL Display is a lightweight, terminal-based application designed to display dynamic images directly on framebuffer-enabled devices, such as Raspberry Pi.
 It fetches images from the TRMNL API and renders them directly to the framebuffer, providing a seamless display experience without requiring a traditional desktop environment.

 ## Features

 - Direct framebuffer image rendering.
-- Supports JPEG, PNG, and BMP image formats.
+- Supports JPEG, PNG, and BMP image formats. ??
+Depends on
 - Custom handling for BMP images, including 1-bit BMPs with dark mode inversion.
 - Configurable refresh rates.
 - Easy configuration through environment variables or interactive prompts.